errormastern/dreame-multifloor-control/README.md

 Steps 1 is skipped – robot starts directly and pauses for pickup.

 > [!NOTE]
 > The delay before pausing allows the robot to move away from charging contacts for easier pickup.
-See [Timeouts](#timeouts) for configuration.
+See [Timeouts](#-timeouts) for configuration.

-### Scheduled Cleaning
+### 📅 Scheduled Cleaning

 The core workflow for time-based cleaning across floors.